avinal/Configs-and-Tricks/README.md

-# Dev-Configs
+# Configurations and Tricks
-My custom configuration scripts.
+My custom configuration scripts and tricks

 1. Customise your Bash Prompt